Package Management

 This will install version 0.3.0.0 of the google-oauth2 package, as this is the latest version available in the package set used by IHP.
 For our specific application requirements, we want to use version 0.2.2, an older version of this package.

-After cabal2nix is installed we can use it to get a nix package definition for the older version of google-oauth2:
+to get a nix package definition for the older version of google-oauth2:

 cabal2nix cabal://google-oauth2-0.2.2